 Where do we poop while on Mount Kilimanjaro?
 This is one of those critical questions that visitors wishing to visit Tanzania to climb Kilimanjaro ask themselves, and sometimes, us.
-First things first, we will begin with describing how the toilets are on the mountain.
+First things first, we will begin by describing how the toilets are on the mountain.
 Then we’ll go through how our clients handle their short and long calls, you know the number ones and twos.
+You will come across toilets on every designated campsite on each route and the Kilimanjaro Park authorities are the ones that are in charge of maintaining these toilets on the mountain.

 Our Private Toilets for Mount Kilimanjaro Climbers